muqing-77/rag-doc-assistant/README.md

 # RAG Document Assistant

-A simple Retrieval-Augmented Generation (RAG) document assistant built with Python, LangChain, OpenAI embeddings, and ChromaDB.
+A lightweight Retrieval-Augmented Generation (RAG) document assistant built with Python, LangChain, OpenAI embeddings, ChromaDB, and Streamlit.

-This project demonstrates how to build an AI system that answers questions grounded in external documents using a vector database and large language models.
+This project demonstrates how to build an AI system that answers questions grounded in external documents instead of relying only on a model’s internal knowledge.

 ---

-## Features
+## Overview

-- Document ingestion pipeline
-- Text chunking
-- Embedding generation with OpenAI
-- Vector storage using ChromaDB
-- Semantic search
+Traditional LLMs may hallucinate or fail to answer questions about private or domain-specific documents.

+This project solves that problem by using a Retrieval-Augmented Generation (RAG) pipeline:

+1. Load documents from local files
+2. Split them into smaller chunks
+3. Convert chunks into embeddings
+4. Store them in a vector database
+5. Retrieve the most relevant chunks for a user query
-- Question answering using an LLM
+6. Generate answers using an LLM grounded in retrieved context

 ---

-## Project Structure
+## Demo Workflow
-# RAG Document Assistant

-A simple Retrieval-Augmented Generation (RAG) document assistant built with Python, LangChain, OpenAI embeddings, and ChromaDB.

-This project demonstrates how to build an AI system that answers questions grounded in external documents using a vector database and large language models.

----
+Document -> Chunking -> Embedding -> Vector Store
+                              ↓
+User Question -> Semantic Retrieval -> LLM Answer
 ## Features

 - Document ingestion pipeline